ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc nlb-dns create vpc-gen2`
 {: #cs_nlb-dns-create-vpc-gen2}

-Create a DNS entry for a VPC Gen 2 load balancer hostname.
+Create a DNS entry for a VPC load balancer hostname.
 {: shortdesc}

 When you create a VPC load balancer, the load balancer is assigned a hostname instead of an external IP address.
 Additionally, a default public VPC load balancer provides a hostname for all public router services in your cluster, and a default private VPC load balancer provides a hostname for all private router services in your cluster.
 If you created a VPC load balancer, you can use this hostname to access your app directly.
 If you use Ingress, you can specify this hostname in your Ingress resource files to register your app with Ingress.